Blue sclera is a common sign of iron deficiency in children and adults. It is characterized by a blue-tinted appearance of the sclera of the eye.

 According to Kumar and Shamar (2018), bilateral and unilateral blue sclera may also be associated with genetic disorders such as:

 - Blue Sclera syndrome (Van der Heave Syndrome) (Alikadić-Husović and Merhemić, 2000)

 - Incontinentia pigmenti

 - Nevus depigmentosus (see also Kumar Jha et al., 2015)

-Brooks (2018) identified 66 genetic syndromes, 8 health disorders, and 4 pharmacologically induced pigmentations associated with blue sclera (interested readers may consult the original article).
+Brooks (2018) identified 66 genetic syndromes, 8 health disorders, and 4 pharmacologically (medication) induced conditions associated with blue sclera (interested readers may consult the original article).

 Blue sclera and iron deficiency

 In children and infants (older than 6 months), blue sclera may occur in acquired and congenital conditions, such as osteogenesis imperfecta (Amor et al., 2013; Mitaka, 2018) and Ehlers-Danlos syndrome (EDS).